dapetcu21/bluetooth-cross-pair/README.md

 1. Go and pair your devices with all of your OS'es first
-2. On the last OS you paired with, run `bluetooth-cross-pair export keys.json 00112233aabbcc 445566ddeeff`, where `00112233aabbcc` and `445566ddeeff` are the MAC addresses of your keyboard and mouse.
+2. On the last OS you paired with, run
+`sudo bluetooth-cross-pair export keys.json 00112233aabbcc 445566ddeeff`,
+where `00112233aabbcc` and `445566ddeeff` are the MAC addresses of your keyboard and mouse.
 You can save any number of devices in one key file.
-3. On all the other OS'es, run `bluetooth-cross-pair import keys.json`
+3. On all the other OS'es, run `sudo bluetooth-cross-pair import keys.json`

 ## OS support